-Late registration begins on the first day of classes and terminates on the date stated on the academic calendar.
+Late registration begins five weeks prior to the first day of the term and terminates on the date stated on the academic calendar.
 Students who fail to complete registration at the assigned time may register during the period of late registration specified on the class schedule for an additional fee.
 Any change in registration must be completed and paid for before the close of late registration.